 - Regional Priority

-The varying credits are aimed at improving energy saving methods, water efficiency, CO2 emissions reduction, and indoor environmental quality for building occupants.
+The varying credits are aimed at improving energy saving methods, water efficiency, CO2 emission reduction, and indoor environmental quality for building occupants.
 Furthermore, credits ensure that materials used in the construction of buildings are thoughtfully considered with sustainability in mind to reduce environmental impacts.
 Green building practices are thoroughly implemented in design, construction, operations, and maintenance solutions.

 Varying LEED rating systems are implemented based on projects types, including: